 When you installed Windows XP, you had to set a password for the Administrator account.
 If you still know this password, you can boot up in Safe Mode (by pressing F8 when your computer starts) and log on with the Administrator account.
 Read this Microsoft Knowledge Base article for more information about Safe Mode.
 Note that whenever you reset the password for a user using another account, this user will no longer be able to access files that have been encrypted with EFS (Encrypted File System).
 Stored credentials in the Windows Vault and Internet Explorer will also no longer be available.
 This method doesn’t work in Vista and Windows 7 because the administrator account is disabled by default in Safe Mode with these Windows versions.
 Below you will learn how to enable the built-in admin account in Windows 7 and Vista.

-4. Use the Sticky Keys trick to reset the Windows 7, Windows Vista, and Windows XP password
+4. Use the Sticky Keys trick to reset the Windows 8, Windows 7, Windows Vista, and Windows XP password

 5. Offline enable the built-in administrator account in Windows 7 and Vista

 This method is useful if no other user account on this machine has administrator privileges.
-You also need a Windows setup DVD (Vista or Windows 7).
+You also need a Windows setup DVD (Vista, Windows 7, or Windows 8).
 With this DVD you can boot up Windows RE and edit the Registry to offline enable the built-in administrator account.
 Also read my article about the offline Registry editor if you don’t know how to edit the Registry in offline mode.
 After you enable the built-in Administrator, you can log on with this account without requiring a password and then reset the Windows password of any user account.

 6. Get Petter Nordhal-Hagen’s free ntpasswd tool to reset the Windows password

 The downside of this option is that you have to create a password reset CD first.
 Then you can boot up with this CD and manipulate the Security Accounts Manager (SAM) database.
 Please note that resetting the password with third-party tools can also cause data loss as described in option 4.
 Also note that this tool comes without any warranty.
 However, I’ve been using it quite a few times and never had any problem with it.
 The latest version also supports Windows Vista and Windows 7.
 The advantage of this method is that it is quick if you already have the password CD in your tool box.
 Thus it is useful for admins who have to perform this procedure often.
 In all other cases I recommend option 4.
-You can download the tool here.
+Follow the new step-by-step guide for Windows 8.1.

 7. Use the free Trinity Rescue Kit (TRK) to recover the admin password